The application to import biological material consists of the following sections:

 Enter the name, street address, telephone number, facsimile number and email address of the person or organisation importing the goods into Australia.
 In the space provided, enter the contact person's name for this consignment.
 This name will be included on the Import Permit.

-Include the name/s of any other third party who may contact the Department of Agriculture and Water Resources (the department) on the importer’s behalf.
+Include the name/s of any other third party who may contact the department on the importer’s behalf.

 If you are lodging your application online, you must provide an email address.